thepante/subscriddit/README.md

  > 9. Copy your key
  > 10. Paste that key in the addon preferences, in the field for `IFTTT Webhooks Key` and save

- With that done, the nexts notifications would be also send to you via Telegram.
+ With that done, next notifications would be also send to you via Telegram.

+ To stop receiving notifications through IFTTT: just empty the Webhooks Key box at the addon preferences.

 ---